Chelsea’s Hometown Holiday Packed with Community Celebrations

 On Saturday, holiday festivities continue with various events planned in Chelsea’s shops.
 Look for holiday bargains, unique treasures and giveaways in the community calendar at www.chelseamich.com.

-Saturday morning, from 8:30 a.m. to 10:30 a.m., you are invited to bring the children to Breakfast with Santa at Chelsea Comfort Inn and Village Conference Center, sponsored by Lake Trust Credit Union.
+Saturday morning, from 8:30 a.m. to 10:30 a.m., you are invited to bring the children to Bruce’s Breakfast with Santa at Chelsea Comfort Inn and Village Conference Center, sponsored by Lake Trust Credit Union.
 Children enjoy a free pancake breakfast and a chance to sit with Santa.
+Parents be sure to bring your camera!

-The Pam Radcliffe Gingerbread House Workshop holds two sessions on Saturday this year, 11 a.m. to noon, and noon to 1 p.m. at First Congregational Church, 121 East Middle Street.
+The Pam Radcliffe Gingerbread House Workshop holds three sessions on Saturday this year, 11 a.m. to noon, noon to 1 p.m., and 1 p.m. to 2 p.m. at First Congregational Church, 121 East Middle Street.
 Families work together to decorate a gingerbread house for the holidays.
-Only 100 houses are available, and must be reserved by calling the Chelsea Chamber of Commerce at (734) 475-1145.
+Only 100 houses are available, and must be reserved by calling the FCC FCC at 475-1844 or sign up online at www.chelseafcc.com.
 Sponsored by Bill Ballagh, State Farm Insurance Agent.

 Returning this year, Chelsea Area Historical Society invites visitors to join a docent led walking tour of several historic starting at their new museum located at 128 Jackson Street.
-Tour tickets are $20 per person / $17 for museum members, and are available in advance at the museum or The Garden Mill.
-Proceeds benefit Chelsea Area Historical Society.
+Tour tickets are $20 per person / $17 for museum members, and are available in advance at the museum, The Garden Mill, Chelsea Hometown Pharmacy, or online at www.ChelseaHistory.org Five homeowners will share their historic and unique homes as a fundraiser to help pay for the purchase of the Museum.
+Four turn-of-the-centre homes and one uniquely designed home built in the 1940s will been the tour.
+Beginning in November, featured homes can be viewed on the website at www.ChelseaHistory.org.
+Sponsor for the event are Chelsea Family Dentistry, Heydlauff’s Appliances, and Merkel Furniture and Carpet One.

 For tweens ages 10 to 17, the Chelsea District Library presents a craft workshop from 1:30 p.m. to 3 p.m. on Saturday, where registered participants can make and wrap a personalized gift.
 Registration is required; call (734) 475-8732 for details.

-Saturday evening the 12th Anniversary Holiday Light Parade begins at 6 p.m. with fabulous lighted floats and marching units.
-The parade has a new route this year, starting at Chelsea State Bank’s south lot on the corner of US 12 and Main Street, and travels north along Main Street to Jackson Street.
-The parade will not cross to the north side of the railroad tracks this year.
+Saturday evening the 14th Anniversary Holiday Light Parade begins at 6 p.m. with fabulous lighted floats and marching units.
+The parade route this year, starts at Chelsea State Bank’s south lot on the corner of US 12 and Main Street, and travels north along Main Street to Jackson Street.
+The parade will not cross to the north side of the railroad tracks.
+Click to showcase your business or group in the parade!

 Annual Toy Drive for Local Children

 Hometown Holiday also helps collect gifts for local children in need through its annual toy drive, Toys for Tots and Teens.
-Donations of new, unwrapped toys can be dropped off at Palmer Auto Service trough December 16.
+Donations of new, unwrapped toys can be dropped off at Palmer Auto Service (222 S. Main Street) through December 16.
 The donations are then distributed locally through Faith In Action.

 Visit Chelsea, Michigan